dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_four.rst

 You'll notice a new API, ``solid``.
 We will be exploring this API in much more detail as this tutorial proceeds.
-For now, the only is that the function annotated by solid now takes two parameters where before it took zero (if it accepted no inputs).
-Ignore the first parameter,  ``_context``, for now.
-We will cover that in a later section of the tutorial.
-The other parameter is ``conf``, which is short for config (which we cannot use because of the name collision with the config namespace of dagster).
-It represents the configuration for that solid.
+For now, the only is that the function annotated by solid now takes one parameter where before it took zero (if it accepted no inputs).
+This takes an info parameter, which is of type :py:class:`TransformExecutionInfo`.
+It has a property config, which is the configuration that is passed into this particular solid.

 We must provide that configuration.
 And thusly turn your attention to the second argument of execute_pipeline, which must be an instance of ``config.Environment``.
 An ``Environment``